M J Bridge

-This term usually refers to a a rebid by opener which is higher than two of his first suit.
+Usually it refers to a a rebid by opener which is higher than two of his first suit.
 Such a bid requires partner to bid at the three-

 A variation on the ‘Drury’ convention in which opener’s rebid of 2♦ promises values and other responses are light.

 On this site Landy, Asptro, Cappelletti, D.O.N.T., and transfer overcalls are considered for use in this situation.

 An improvement on standard Blackwood in which the king of the agreed trump suit is counted as a fifth ace, and in many sequences it is also possible to locate the queen of trumps.
 As with standard Blackwood a cue-

 A method combining the best of transfers and the Lebensohl convention when RHO overcalls partner’s opening bid of 1NT.

 Sandwich no trump (or sandwich 1NT)

 A bid of 1NT after LHO has opened, partner has passed, and RHO has changed suit.

 This use of the bid suggests a two-

 Following the sequence 1NT, 2♣, 2♦ the rebid 3♣ is used as a shape-